user01357977/slow_order_book/README.md

-This is a quantcup winning implementation of the limit order book submitted by voyager
+This is an adaptation of quantcup winning implementation to L2 updates